ofnote/tsalib/README.md

 The `tsalib` library comes to your rescue here.
 It allows you to label tensor variables with their shapes directly in the code, as *first-class* type annotations.
 Shape annotations turn out to be useful in many ways.
 They help you quickly cross-check the variable shapes when writing new transformations or modifying existing modules.
 Moreover, the annotations serve as useful documentation to guide others trying to understand or extend your module.

-* Because shapes can be dynamic, you can write `symbolic` shape expressions over named dimension variables, e.g.,
+* Because shapes can be dynamic, you can annotate with `symbolic` shape expressions over named dimension variables, e.g.,

     ```python
     v: (B, C, H, W) = torch.randn(batch_size, channels, h, w)